Pancakes

 Locations in Mayfair, Regent’s Park and Fitzrovia, drunch.co.uk

-Another Aussie-inspired brunch favourite, the Daisy Green Collection has branches all over the city – including an exciting new launch housed in a boat on the Richmond riverside.
-Its blueberry pancakes are a highlight year-round, but this Pancake Day the dish to order is the Golden Gaytime stack, a sharing tower of 12 pancakes served with milk chocolate ganache, malt crumble, whipped mascarpone and salted caramel sauce.
+Another Aussie-inspired brunch favourite, the Daisy Green Collection has branches all over the city – including a recent launch housed in a boat on the Richmond riverside.
+Its blueberry pancakes are a highlight year-round, but if you want something extra decadent go for the Golden Gaytime stack, served with milk chocolate ganache, malt crumble, whipped mascarpone and salted caramel sauce.
 Wow.

 Multiple locations, daisygreenfood.com